-The 2022 Educaid.be international conference will focus on the challenges of climate change education all around the world, and how teachers, trainers, school management, parents and learners face together this humanitarian and global crisis.
+The 2022 Educaid.be international conference will focus on the cross-impact of climate change and education, and how teachers, trainers, school management, parents and learners face together this humanitarian and global crisis.
 Through presentations by an expert panel and by zooming in on concrete situations, the 2022 Educaid.be conference aims to contribute to an improved understanding of its members and other interested parties of these complex issues.

 What is the impact of climate change on education and what is the impact of education on climate change?